pypa/virtualenv/docs/cli_interface.rst

 ``VIRTUALENV_<UPPER_NAME>``.
 The ``UPPER_NAME`` is the name of the command line options capitalized and dashes (``'-'``) replaced with underscores (``'_'``).

-For example, to use a custom Python binary, instead of the one virtualenv is run with, you can do set the environment variable ``VIRTUALENV_PYTHON`` like:
+For example, to use a custom Python binary, instead of the one virtualenv is run with, you can set the environment variable ``VIRTUALENV_PYTHON`` like:

 .. code-block:: console